model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 Moreover, they'd introduce new issues while compiling dependencies[^footnote-alternatives].

 Therefore, **the approach we followed was the MIR-to-MIR transformation**.
-While it doesn't allow to stub types, the MIR-to-MIR approach presents many advantages:
+While it doesn't allow stubbing types, the MIR-to-MIR approach presents many advantages:
  * It operates over a relatively simple IR.
  * The Rust compiler already has good support for plugging in MIR-to-MIR transformations.
  * It's possible to integrate this transformation with [concrete playback](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html).